inkVerb/VIP/401-shell/Lesson-02.md

 - Settings for apps usually reside in either:
   - `/home/USER/.CONFIG-DIR/` "hidden" directories that begin with a `.` in a user's home (most desktop apps)
   - `/etc/` (most non-desktop apps)
-- `/etc/` has settings for system apps like MySQL, PHP, Python, Apache, Nginx, et cetera
+- `/etc/` has settings for system apps like MySQL, PHP, Python, Apache, Nginx, etc
 - `/media/` is where USB drives are usually mounted
 - `/sbin/` & `/boot/` are core operating system folders, don't touch!
 - `/opt/` is for software that doesn't always follow these rules